Author

 Colin Eagan

-Partner of Experience Design at ICF Next in Washington, DC, where he works to create content strategies and other useful digital things for Fortune 500 companies, nonprofits, and government clients.
-He is a frequent contributor to UX blogs and conferences, including UXPA, IAC, Ad Age, and The UX Booth.
-He credits any career success thus far to his decision not to go to law school.
+Colin Eagan is an experience designer in Washington, DC, where he works to create content strategies and other useful digital things for Fortune 500 companies, nonprofits, and government clients.
+He’s a frequent contributor to UX blogs and conferences, including UXPA, IAC, Ad Age, and the UX Booth.
+He credits any career success thus far to his decision to not go to law school.

 Also from this author